 Offline DRM means when the secure content is viewed in an offline environment but it is still not prone to video piracy owing to implementation of offline DRM technology.
 A good example of offline DRM is offline secure download video playback in various movie apps; where a viewer can download video offline and watch it multiple times but can not extract the video out of app.
-VdoCipher provides offline video DRM for App.
+VdoCipher provides offline DRM for App.

 12. Chrome DRM